-- To convene OCIC members, youth and relevant organizations to strengthen individual and collective capacity in addressing issues affecting youth globally;
+- strengthen individual and collective capacity in addressing issues affecting youth globally;

 - share tools, research and good practices to increase effectiveness in youth-centered work in the international cooperation sector;

 - facilitate multi-stakeholder dialogue on relevant and emerging issues that are pertinent to youth and youth-serving organizations globally;

 - highlight and support the work of organizations and practitioners as agents of change in development challenges affecting youth.

 Amongst 39 contributors to the Forum, we were honoured to welcome OCIC members’ partners from Kenya, Nicaragua, Democratic Republic of the Congo, and Jamaica.

 - Dario Merlo, Project Coordinator, Jane Goodall Institute, Democratic Republic of the Congo

 - Layton Shaw, Guidance Counselor and Drama Coordinator, Tavares Gardens Primary School, Jamaica